-Jason Lewkowicz is in his second year of rebuilding of the EMU cross country and track & field programs.
+Now in his third year, Jason Lewkowicz has quickly rebuilt the EMU cross country and track & field programs.

-In just his first cross country season with the Royals, Lewkowicz had a freshman woman earn All-ODAC Second Team honors, and sent a male athlete to the NCAA National Championship.
-He continues to build the roster size of the track teams, after coaching a number of athletes to finishes on EMU's Top Ten lists.
+In just his first cross country season with the Royals in 2011, Lewkowicz had a freshman woman earn All-ODAC Second Team honors, and sent a male athlete to the NCAA National Championship.

 Previously, Lewkowicz had been Hannibal-LaGrange University for three seasons heading both the cross country and track & field programs.
 Before that he spent three years at UVa-Wise, in Wise, Va., coaching the cross country program all three seasons and starting up the track & field program in the fall of 2007.